Sometimes people ask me what the control rods in nuclear power plants are. Well, here’s the answer:

 - They must operate fast enough to overcome a peak end-of-life xenon transient following a reactor shutdown to prevent xenon-precluded startup.
 This allows the reactor to reach the design end of core life without being limited by fission product poisons.
 What does that mean?
 Well, sometimes nuclear poisons (not people poisons, these prevent fission from happening by absorbing neutrons) build up in the core following certain power transients.
 To overcome Xenon poisoning, your control rods must be fast enough to change your neutron flux rate to keep up with the adverse effects of the poisons.

 - They must operate slow enough to allow operator action to prevent a power excursion during a rod withdrawal casualty.
 If rod speed is too great, a rod withdrawal casualty will cause an uncontrollably high startup rate that will cause a peak reactor power level above thermal limits.

 This is the Rod Position Indication used at Chornobyl power plant.
 Each dial shows the position of the control rod.
 Spread throughout the panel are local power level indicators.
 Due to the size of the Chornobyl power plants, one part of the core could operate critically while another portion remained subcritical.

 Design of control rod drive mechanisms

-Control rods may be inserted either via the top of the reactor vessel through the flange or in through the bottom of the vessel such as in boiling water reactors.
+Control rods may be inserted either via the top of the reactor vessel through the flange or the bottom of the vessel, such as in boiling water reactors.
 CRDMs may either function off of an electric motor or hydraulically.
-The electric motor type system will rotate causing insertion or withdrawal of the control rod via a lead screw attached to roller nuts.
+The electric motor type system will rotate, causing insertion or withdrawal of the control rod via a lead screw attached to roller nuts.
 The hydraulic system will cause the differential pressure across a drive piston to force the rod inward or outward depending on the position of directional control valves.
 This is an example of hydraulically operated control rod drive mechanisms.